lucadedo/HashMapOdin/README.md

 # HashMapOdin
-HashMap project for Odin using JS
+HashMap project for Odin using JS. learned about buckets and collisions...